svlauer/example-sentences/README.md

 find it (the directory where your tex files live will work if all else fails).

-Then you can load in the usual way, by placing the following in the preamble of your document:
+Then you can load it in the usual way, by placing the following in the preamble of your document:
 ```latex
 \usepackage{example_sentences}